Holborn Assets Reviews : Pensions – the DC drawdown latest for 2017

 Contract versus trust: refresh our memories

 Both of these are employment-related pensions, with employer and worker chipping in.
 They differ typically based on the size of the company and how it is managed.
-Larger companies tend to use the trust-based structure since they usually have a board of trustees in place who oversee the company’s defined benefit scheme.
-They tend to have a more hands-on role to the running and investment of the pensions, compared to contract based schemes who outsource this to a third party provider.
+Larger companies tend to use the trust-based structure since they usually have a board of trustees in place who oversees the company’s defined benefit scheme.
+They tend to have a more hands-on role to the running and investment of the pensions, compared to contract-based schemes who outsource this to a third-party provider.